githubstudent/example-sap/README.md

-# example-sap
+# Example SAP
-Practice repository for working with Git on the command line and GitHub
+Practice repository for working with Git on the command line and GitHub collaboration best practices